 Mr. Keller was honored by the U.S. Olympic Committee to run the Olympic Torch on its journey to Salt Lake City for the 2002 Winter Olympic Games.
 The theme of the Olympics and the Torch Run was “Light the Fire Within” and selection to be a Torchbearer was based on the inspirational stories told to the Committee by Mr. Keller’s many students over the years describing how their lives were inspired and impacted by his teaching.

-Mr. Keller earned a B.A. degree in Russian, following a study tour of the former Soviet Union.
+Mr. Keller earned a B.A. degree in Russian Language and Literature, following a study tour of the former Soviet Union.
 He earned an M.A. in physical education, specializing in Movement Arts.
 Both degrees were obtained at The Ohio State University.
 He served at OSU as an Associate Instructor in the Physical Education Department and was head instructor of The Ohio State University Karate Club for fifteen years.
 He founded and headed the Columbus Karate Academy from 1973 to 1978 and the American Karate Academy from 1983-1991.
-In 1988, he established the Wyoming Karate Club in Jackson Hole where he also taught Iaido and t’ai chi ch’uan (taijiquan).
+In 1988, he established the Wyoming Karate Club in Jackson Hole, WY where he also taught Iaido and t’ai chi ch’uan (taijiquan).
 In 2011-2012 Mr. Keller attended Sports Management Worldwide headquartered in Portland, Oregon and earned his Certification in Mixed Martial Arts (MMA) Sports Management.